setiadeepanshu01/ai-grid/README.md

 ## Extending the Project

-Knowledge Table is built to be flexible and customizable, allowing you to extend it to fit your workflow:
+AI Grid is built to be flexible and customizable, allowing you to extend it to fit your workflow:

 - **Integrate with your own databases**.
 - **Create custom questions and rules**.